omnibor/spec/SPEC.md

 The child artifact records must be written to the GitBOM Document in lexical order.

-The artifact id and GitBOM Document id must both be of the identifier type declared in the GitBOM Document header.
+The artifact id and GitBOM Document id must both be of the Gitoid Identifier Type declared in the GitBOM Document header.

 ### GitBOM Identifier Embedding

-Each build tool should embed into the output artifact a new line delimited, lexically ordered, list of GitBOM identifiers for each mandatory identifier type in a manner:
+Each build tool should embed into the output artifact a new line delimited, lexically ordered, list of GitBOM identifiers for each mandatory Gitoid Identifier Type in a manner:

 1. Appropriate to the type of artifact
 2. Generally agreed upon for that artifact